 Carroll-Loye Biological Research is conducting this research study in order to develop effective mosquito repellents.
 Many people are interested in having new and better insect repellents available to them.
-The insect repellents that we will study were developed with the botanical insect repellent called 'Oil of Lemon Eucalyptus', formulated at a lower concentration to be less expensive to the consumer.
+The insect repellents that we will study were developed with improved formulations of the ingredient Picaridin, which is relatively new to the US market.
 More studies are needed to determine how well such new insect repellents work.

-The purpose of the study is to test how well this new pump spray insect repellent product works outdoors against mosquitoes.
-This product is similar to some already being sold at higher concentrations.
+The purpose of the study is to test how well this new insect repellent, in lotion and pump spray formulations, works outdoors against mosquitoes.
+The new formulations have a higher concentration of Picaridin (20%) than do similar products already being sold, which have 5-15% Picaridin.
 The information gained from the study will assist in the development of these repellents for commercial marketing.
-During the study we will first measure how much insect repellent subjects put on their own arms and legs in a visit to the study laboratory.
+During the study, we will first measure how much insect repellent subjects put on their own arms and legs in a visit to the study laboratory.
 On a later date, we will go to a field site to test the insect repellents against mosquitoes in nature.
 You may be asked to participate in one or in both parts of the study.